kubadoPL/Gaming-Radio/README.md

 ![Radio Gaming Showcase Gif](https://raw.githubusercontent.com/kubadoPL/Gaming-Radio/main/Assets/Ads/Radio%20Showcase%20new.gif)

-The project supports an ICECAST MP3 stream and simple json metadata.
+The project supports an ICECAST MP3 stream, spotify api for album covers and simple json metadata.
 Made in HTML, CSS, JAVASCRIPT, Python and an external ICECAST Zeno FM server.

 You can download Desktop or Android here: https://radio-gaming.stream/inne/pages/download.html or from repository.